Introduction to ArchiMate

-The patterns contained in the Model Wizard window are fully documented and provide valuable information that describe the viewpoint and how it can be used.
+The patterns contained in the Model Wizard are fully documented and provide valuable information that describes the viewpoint and how it can be used.

-Figure: Showing the basic viewpoint with elements from a number of layers.
+Figure: Showing the basic viewpoints with elements from a number of layers.

 Figure: Showing the viewpoints in the Motivation group that relate elements such as Stakeholders and Drivers.

-Figure: Showing the viewpoints in the Strategy group showing elements such as Capabilities and Resources.
+Figure: Showing the viewpoints in the Strategy group containing elements such as Capabilities and Resources.